sonatype-nexus-community/sonatype-webhook-handler/README.md

 community (read: you!)

 * Use this contribution at the risk tolerance that you have
-* Do NOT file Sonatype support tickets related to `sonatype-teams-app-integfration`
+* Do NOT file Sonatype support tickets related to `sonatype-webhook-handler`
 * DO file issues here on GitHub, so that the community can pitch in

 Phew, that was easier than I thought.
 Last but not least of all - have fun!